Stereotactic Breast Biopsy

 Until recently, the standard process for obtaining this sample has been a surgical biopsy.
 Asante Imaging offers an alternative method of obtaining this sample.
 The stereotactic breast biopsy is less invasive, less costly, requires less time, and leaves no disfiguring scars or deformity.
 It’s one of the newest and most advanced methods of extracting a core sample of a suspicious breast lesion with the use of a biopsy needle.

 The results of multiple studies on hundreds of women indicate that the accuracy of the stereotactic breast biopsy is equal to that of a surgical biopsy: 98 percent accuracy for both procedures.

 What Does the Exam Involve?

-During the procedure you will be positioned facedown on a specially designed table, with the breast to be biopsied placed through an opening in the table.
-The table is raised, with the radiologist and the technologist performing the procedure beneath you.
+During the procedure most patients will be seated in a chair.
+In a few cases patients may be lying on their side.
 Your breast is positioned with light compression, and X-rays are taken to precisely calculate the location of the area in question.
 The area is then cleaned with a cool antiseptic solution, and the radiologist injects a local anesthetic, causing a few seconds of discomfort.